Deterministic enforcement path

 Secret material and credentials are managed outside source control, with no plaintext secrets shipped in client bundles.

-SOC 2 is not claimed today; control maturity evidence will be published as readiness advances.
+Control maturity evidence published as readiness advances.

 Last updated: February 17, 2026